connor-baer/server-scripts/README.md

 ### Permissions and Git

-If you use `git`, a sample `.gitignore` file that you can modify & use for your Server projects is included in `server-scripts` as `example.gitignore`.
-If you wish to use it, the file should be copied to your Server project root, and renamed `.gitignore`
+If you use `git`, a sample `.gitignore` file that you can modify & use for your server projects is included in `server-scripts` as `example.gitignore`.
+If you wish to use it, the file should be copied to your server project root, and renamed `.gitignore`

 If you change file permissions on your remote server, you may encounter git complaining about `overwriting existing local changes` when you try to deploy.
 This is because git considers changing the executable flag to be a change in the file, so it thinks you changed the files on your server (and the changes are not checked into your git repo).